zhangcx93/angular-paginate-repeat/README.md

 defulat = 10

 ###max:
 Max pages display, if more than this, paginate will look like 1 2 3 ...
 60 61 62
+default = 6

+###prev, next
+Text of prev and next button
+default:
+prev='Prev', next='Next'

 ## Contribute
 Contact me at zhangcx93@gmail.com, feel free to report bugs and functions you need!